-Focus Criteria/ characteristics Explanation Outcomes-related Ø Application The nature of the decision being made, including the potential implications for existing or prospective policyholders.
-For example, AI systems within underwriting and claims processes could be deemed higher risk, reflecting a direct link to consumer outcomes.
-Fundamental rights The extent to which the AI system has had or has the potential to have an adverse impact on fundamental rights, including discrimination against protected classes. olicyholders Fairness The extent to which the AI system is engaged in responsible stewardship in pursuit of beneficial outcomes for consumers. olicyh Volume/type of customers affected The extent to which the AI system has had or has the potential to have an adverse impact on a plurality of customers, in particular vulnerable ones.
-Line of business The extent to which the AI system is used in a line of business that is important for the financial inclusion of customers and/or when there is a legal requirement to obtain such insurance.
-Reversibility and redress The extent to which consumers have a way to inquire about how the AI system arrived at its decision/outcome and the extent to which an outcome is easily reversible, with an effective process for redress where appropriate.
-Insurers Critical insurance function The extent to which an AI system can cause a disruption to core business activities, eg issuing policies or managing claims.
-Financial impact The extent to which a failure of an AI system could result in a material impact on the financial commitments of an insurer.
+Focus Criteria/ characteristics Explanation Application The nature of the decision being made, including the potential implications for existing or prospective policyholders.
+For example, AI systems within underwriting and claims processes could be deemed higher risk, reflecting a direct link to consumer outcomes. Ø Unlawful discrimination The extent to which the AI system has had or has the potential to unlawfully discriminate against protected classes.
+7 older Fairness The extent to which the AI system is engaged in responsible stewardship in pursuit of equitable treatment of consumers. elate olicyholders Volume/type of customers affected The extent to which the AI system has had or has the potential to have an adverse impact on a plurality of customers, in particular vulnerable ones. nes-I Line of business The extent to which the AI system is used in a line of business that is important for the financial inclusion of customers and/or when there is a legal requirement to obtain such insurance.
+Outcomes-related Reversibility and redress The extent to which consumers have a way to inquire about how the AI system arrived at its decision/outcome and the extent to which an outcome is easily reversible, with an effective process for redress where appropriate. શ Critical insurance function The extent to which an AI system can cause a disruption to core business activities, eg issuing policies or managing claims.
+Insurer Financial impact The extent to which a failure of an AI system could result in a material impact on the financial commitments of an insurer.
 Legal impact The extent to which the failure of an AI system could result in a violation of legal commitments with the potential for critical impact on an insurer.